-There is a mandatory mental health evaluation if either healthcare provider has concerns about the patient’s capacity to make an informed health care decision; the prescription can’t be written until the mental health provider confirms capacity.
+- There is a mandatory mental health evaluation if either healthcare provider has concerns about the patient’s capacity to make an informed health care decision; the prescription cannot be written until the mental health provider confirms capacity.

-Life insurance payments can’t be denied to the families of those who use the law.
+- Life insurance payments cannot be denied to the families of those who use the law.

-Unused medication must be disposed of according to the guidelines specified by the U.S. Drug Enforcement Agency and state law.
+- Unused medication must be disposed of according to the guidelines specified by the U.S. Drug Enforcement Agency.

 Additional Regulatory Requirements

-The individual must make two separate requests for the medication, with a 15-day waiting period between the first and second request.
+- The individual must make two separate oral requests for the medication, with a 15-day waiting period between the first and second oral request.

-A written request is also required.
-Two people must witness the written request, one of whom can’t be a relative or someone who stands to benefit from the person’s estate.
+- A written request is also required.
+Two people must witness the written request, one of whom cannot be a relative or someone who stands to benefit from the person’s estate.

 Additional Information About the Bill: